poissonconsulting/bboutools/README.md

 <!-- badges: end -->

-`bboutools` is an R package to estimate the annual survival, recruitment and population growth for boreal caribou using Bayesian models to facilitate direct comparison of estimates across jurisdictions.
+`bboutools` is an R package to estimate the annual survival, recruitment and population growth for boreal caribou populations using Bayesian and Maximum Likelihood models with fixed and random effects.
+It was developed to facilitate direct comparison of estimates across jurisdictions.

 ## Installation